7 Best Places to Buy and Sell Online Businesses for Sale (2022)

 Most SaaS businesses use two valuation methods:

 SaaS valuation usually starts out with SDE but can change to revenue after a certain threshold.
-That’s why the valuation can sometimes confuse even the business owners.
+That’s why the valuation can sometimes confuse even the business owners and entrepreneurs.

 However, you can’t evaluate your SaaS business properly without considering the revenue.